On this page

 • Data type: VARCHAR(16777216)

 • Description: (Android) Google Play Services advertising ID (AdID).
-This usually is wiped after ingestion and therefore will be blank.
+Amplitude usually wipes this after ingestion, so it's typically blank.

 • amplitude_attribution_ids

-• Description: Anonymized hash of the advertising IDs that we store for internal purposes; not useful for the customer by any means.
-But this will appear if advertising IDs were sent which proves that adid/idfv existed even though currently wiped.
+• Description: Anonymized hash of the advertising IDs Amplitude stores for internal purposes.
+This appears if advertising IDs were sent, which proves that adid/idfv existed even though they're currently wiped.

 • amplitude_event_type